 Rosé wines – A rosé wine is an ideal pair for the buttery and nutty flavor of Ile de France brie cheese.
 The smooth flavors and refreshing texture of the wine will slice through the rich creaminess of the Ile de France brie to produce a contrasting combination that is ravissant.
 Supreme cheese and its creamy smooth profile is a great choice for rosé as well.

-Port wines - Sheep's milk cheeses - (wines enfused with spices) nicely pair with hard sheep's milk cheeses like Etorki.
-Full-bodied white ports go well with Brie or harder cheese like Fol Epi and Entremont Emmental.
-Ruby port works well with Ile de France la Buchette goat cheese, a full-flavored goat's milk cheese that provides a fresh contrast to the spicy flavor.
+Port wines - A hard sheep's milk cheeses like Etorki pairs nicely with the spiced flavors of this wine.
+Full-bodied white ports go well with Brie or harder cheese like Fol Epi.
+Ruby port works well with Ile de France goat cheese, a full-flavored cheese that provides a fresh contrast to the spicy flavor of the wine.